-Most common wine bottle shape, which started its triumphal procession around the world from Bordeaux.
-Especially for red wines it has become the worldwide standard, so to speak.
-The bottle has a cylindrical body, a pronounced shoulder (hence the shoulder bottle) and a short neck.
-This is also the origin of some of the designations for the filling level, i.e. liquid level (high shoulder, mid shoulder, upper shoulder, low shoulder, below shoulder).
+The most widespread wine bottle shape, which started its triumphal march around the world from Bordeaux.
+It has become the global standard, so to speak, especially for red wines.
+The bottle has a cylindrical body, a pronounced shoulder (hence the name shoulder bottle) and a short neck.
+This is also the origin of some of the designations for the fill level, i.e. liquid level (high shoulder, mid shoulder, upper shoulder, low shoulder, below shoulder).
 As a rule, dark-coloured glass is used for dry red and some white wines, and clear glass for sweet wines.
-The bottom of the bottle is slightly convex, so that sediments get into the small groove around the indentation.
-This prevents the deposit from stirring up when pouring.
-Due to the shape of the roller, stacking in a horizontal position in the wine cellar or wine climate control cabinet is also easily possible.
-The other two most common bottle shapes are burgundy bottle and mallet bottle.
-See also complete listings under the keywords bottles and wine containers.
+The bottom of the bottle is slightly curved, so that sediment gets into the small groove around the indentation.
+This prevents the deposit from churning when pouring.
+The roller shape also makes it easy to stack in a horizontal position in the wine cellar or wine climate control cabinet.
+The two other most common bottle shapes are Burgundy bottle and Schlegel bottle.
+See also complete listings under the keywords bottles and wine vessels.